How Does Grid Eligibility Work for SSDI Claims?

 To find out if you are grid eligible, you must line up your age, educational background, work history, and functional capacity to work in the form of a grid to determine if your meet one of the rules established by the SSA.
 If you meet the established terms, you are automatically grid eligible.
 It is important to remember, however, that grid eligibility is only offered to individuals age 50 or older with some form of physical disability.
 Grid rules do not apply for applicants with mental disabilities.

-If you are grid eligible and are looking to pursue your entitled benefits, or are unsure if you qualify for grid eligibility, our knowledgeable Reno social security disability lawyers at Disability Action Advocates can help.
+If you are grid eligible and are looking to pursue your entitled benefits, or are unsure if you qualify for grid eligibility, our knowledgeable Reno social security disability representatives at Disability Action Advocates can help.
 With more than 20 years of legal experience, we can provide the powerful guidance you need to maximize your chances of securing the financial support you deserve.
 Call (888) 401-3920 or schedule a free case review today to get started.